SADNESS: The Water Bearer

-Sadness helps you let go, relax, rejuvenate yourself, and come fully into the present moment — not because you’re chasing after happiness or any other allegedly positive emotions (there are no positive emotions), but because you know how to let things go and rejuvenate yourself.
+Sadness helps you let go, relax, rejuvenate yourself, and come fully into the present moment — not because you’re chasing after happiness or any other allegedly positive emotions (there is no such thing as a positive emotion), but because you know how to let things go and rejuvenate yourself.
 And when you let go, your sadness will recede naturally (because you’ve attended to it skillfully), and other emotions will arise, depending on your situation and your needs.

-Sadly, most of us haven’t been taught to approach sadness in this way, so that when it arises, we tend to lose our way.
+Sadly, most of us haven’t been taught to approach sadness in this way, and when it arises, we tend to lose our way.
 Before we talk about the billions of ways that we’ve been socialized to distrust, repress, and squelch our natural sadness, let’s get comfortable.

 A simple exercise to help you relieve tension

-Breathe in deeply until you feel a bit of tension in your chest and ribcage, and hold your breath for a count of three.
+Breathe in until you feel a bit of tension in your chest and rib cage, and hold your breath for a count of three.
 (Don’t create too much tension.
 If you’re uncomfortable, let some air out before you hold your breath.)

 As you breathe out, let your body go limp, relax your chest and shoulders, and feel the tension leaving your body.
 Let your arms hang loosely, relax your body, and let go.

 I intentionally evoked your sadness by creating something that didn’t work or feel right — which is the tension you felt when you held your breath.
-And then, I intentionally had you perform the actions your sadness requires (all emotions require different, specific actions); the sadness-specific actions involve relaxing, releasing, and letting go.
+And then, I intentionally had you perform the actions your sadness requires; the sadness-specific actions involve relaxing, releasing, and letting go.
 Simple.

 Sadness is a simply wonderful emotion that helps you let go of things that aren’t working for you … such as tension, muscle tightness, anxiety, and what I call “soldiering on” behaviors.
 In The Language of Emotions, I call sadness The Water Bearer because it brings a kind of fluidity to a tight, tense, and arid body.
 Sadness is a gorgeous emotion that brings you the irreplaceable gift of letting go.

-However, sadness really isn’t welcome in our emotional or social worlds, and as such, most of us tend to soldier on without the relief of sadness.
+However, sadness really isn’t welcome in our emotional world or our social world, and so most of us tend to soldier on without the relief of sadness.
 We run our lives with our intensity, our tension, our plans and schemes, and our sheer willpower, but we tend to ignore the need for simple relaxation … we forget to let go, release things that aren’t working, and then re-set our priorities in present-focused and self-respecting ways.

-I have been interested to see the ways that we’ve all socially created a sadness-avoidant world.
+I’ve been interested to see the ways that we’ve created a sadness-avoidant world.
 Relaxation has become severely compartmentalized, to the extent that we relax on weekends and during vacations, but very rarely during the workday, at school, or in front of other people.
-Relaxation and deep breathing have also become professionalized, such that we pay masseuses, yoga teachers, and alternative practitioners of all stripes to help us breathe deeply, relax, and let go.
+Relaxation and even breathing have also become professionalized, such that we pay masseuses, yoga teachers, and alternative practitioners of all stripes to help us breathe, relax, and let go.